 Custom reports can vary widely.
-In general, custom reports are electronic in format and designed for easy importation into an existing database.
+In general, custom reports are electronic in format and designed to be easily imported into an existing database.
 CLN is very malleable in its reporting formats.
 Custom and “Level IV” style reports may incur additional charges.
-If you would like to inquire about a customized reporting format, please contact Paul Duda at email@example.com.
+If you would like to inquire about a customized reporting format, please contact Paul Duda at firstname.lastname@example.org.

 CLN pricing is typically on a case-by-case basis.
 Due to the wide variety of samples and circumstances for each project in the air quality industry, a flat pricing schedule is not feasible.